ponycode/pony-config/README.md

 Configuration sources that aren't needed for the current environment are ignored, so you can declare all of your configuration sources in your main script file and let **pony-config** apply the right ones at run-time.

 ### Determing the Run-time Environment
-**pony-config** can help you determine the runtime configuration by searching for two kinds of environment determinants: files and environment variables.
+**pony-config** can help you determine the run-time environment by searching for two kinds of environment determinants: files and environment variables.
 File determinants are provided for platforms that lack configurable environment variables.

 File Determinants are text files containing a string that will be the key.
 For example, a file named ".env-file' may contain the string 'prod'.